 It supports the production of cellular energy.
 They are found in food products such as broccoli, cereals, eggs, salmon, milk, and spinach.
 Vitamin B2 is also termed as Riboflavin.

 It supports cardiovascular health and production of cellular energy.
 It is one among the form of nicotinic acid.
 It is also known as niacin.
 Food sources include lentils, peanuts, beef, fish, and poultry.

 They are extensively found in animals and plants food sources.
 They regulate the production of cellular energy.
 Food sources containing vitamin B5 include peanuts, cashew nuts, avocados, brown rice, milk, lentils, broccoli, egg yolk, soya beans and brown rice.
 Vitamin B5 is known as Pantothenic Acid.

-It is a key factor for regulating various body functioning of our body.
+It is a key factor in regulating various body functioning.
 It is essential for the functioning of the nerve system and RBC cells.
 Vitamin B6 is called as pyridoxine.
 They are necessary for metabolizing glycogen and amino acids.
 Food sources containing vitamin B6 include avocados, beans, chicken, sunflower seeds and sesame seeds.

 It plays a vital role in the development of a fetal nervous system.
 Folic acid, also known as vitamin B9 are found in foods, namely cereals and bread.
 Other sources of food include spinach, dates, beets, avocado, orange juice, and dates.

-It is essential for the formation of red blood cells, regular functioning of nerve system and in the production of cellular energy.
-Cobalamin or Vitamin B12 is found in food products namely eggs, milk, fish, beef, and chicken.
+It is essential for the formation of red blood cells, regular functioning of the nerve system and in the production of cellular energy.
+Cobalamin or Vitamin B12 is found in food products, namely eggs, milk, fish, beef, and chicken.